zijianhuang/commandlinegui/readme.md

 **Remarks**

 * Command Line GUI was hosted at https://sourceforge.net/projects/commandlinegui/ since 2010, and is moved to https://github.com/zijianhuang/commandlinegui in 2018.

+## Maintainer Notices
-* The project had started with .NET Framework 4, and the latest targets .NET Framework 4.8 as of 2023-07-29.
-And a .NET (Core) rewrite is on the way.
+The project had started on .NET Framework 4, and the latest targets .NET Framework 4.8 as of 2023-07-29.
+And a .NET (Core) migration is on the way.